1300 088 065

 For property valuation, it’s generally better to use an appraiser for accurate and detailed assessments, especially for unique or high-value properties.
 Online tools can provide estimates but lack the human insight and context that a professional appraiser can offer to ensure precise property valuation.

-How to Value Property: Four Steps to Determine Market Value
+How To Value Property: Four Steps To Determine Market Value

 1. Find Local Sales